-The American Heart Association (AHA) recommends that we limit our daily sugar consumption to 7% or less of our daily calorie intake—that's about 6 teaspoons (100 calories) for women and 9 teaspoons (150 calories) for men.
+The American Heart Association (AHA) recommends that we limit our daily sugar consumption to 7 percent or less of our daily calorie intake—that's about six teaspoons (100 calories) for women and nine teaspoons (150 calories) for men.
 But that adds up fast.
-Just one 12-ounce can of regular soda contains 8-10 teaspoons of sugar and 130-150 calories.
-One glazed donut contains 6 teaspoons, and a half cup ice cream (the standard serving size, although most portions are much, much larger) contains 4 grams of added sugar!
+Just one 12-ounce can of regular soda contains eight to 10 teaspoons of sugar and 130 to 150 calories.
+One glazed donut contains six teaspoons, and a half cup ice cream (the standard serving size, although most portions are much, much larger) contains four grams of added sugar.

-Recent research has shown that a high intake of carbohydrates, including sugar, releases a feel good chemical in the brain called serotonin.
+Recent research has shown that a high intake of carbohydrates, including sugar, releases a feel-good chemical in the brain called serotonin.
 Think of how you feel after indulging in a high sugar meal or treat—almost euphoric, right?
-The high of a sugar rush is temporary though.
-After a few hours—or even a few minutes—you start to crash and you become tired, fatigued and lethargic.
+The high of a sugar rush is temporary, though.
+After a few hours—or even a few minutes—you start to crash and become tired, fatigued and lethargic.

 Although sweet foods are tempting and delicious to most people (blame Mother Nature for that!), the more sugar you eat, the higher your tolerance becomes.
 So if you have a strong sweet tooth or intense cravings for sugar, chances are not that you were born that way, but that your dietary habits and food choices created the sugar monster you may have become.

-Fortunately, we can reverse this tolerance in just a couple of weeks by cutting out sugar.
-Once you have decreased your threshold, something that tasted perfectly sweet a few weeks ago, will begin to taste too sweet to eat, and that can help you reduce your intake of the sweet stuff.
+Fortunately, you can reverse this tolerance in just a couple of weeks by cutting out sugar.
+Once you have decreased your threshold, something that tasted perfectly sweet a few weeks ago will begin to taste too sweet to eat, and that can help you reduce your intake of the sweet stuff.

 Cutting Out Sugar: A 4-Week Action Plan